modelscope/data-juicer/README.md

   - Multi-sample in one file: jsonl/json, parquet, csv/tsv, etc.
   - Single-sample in one file: txt, code, docx, pdf, etc.
 - However, data from different sources are complicated and diverse.
 Such as:
-  - [Raw arxiv data downloaded from S3](https://info.arxiv.org/help/bulk_data_s3.html) include thousands of tar files and even more gzip files in them, and expected tex files are embedded in the gzip files so they are hard to obtain directly.
+  - [Raw arXiv data downloaded from S3](https://info.arxiv.org/help/bulk_data_s3.html) include thousands of tar files and even more gzip files in them, and expected tex files are embedded in the gzip files so they are hard to obtain directly.
   - Some crawled data include different kinds of files (pdf, html, docx, etc.).
 And extra information like tables, charts, and so on is hard to extract.
 - It's impossible to handle all kinds of data in Data-Juicer, issues/PRs are welcome to contribute to process new data types!
 - Thus, we provide some **common preprocessing tools** in [`tools/preprocess`](tools/preprocess/) for you to preprocess these data.